kaifgit08/StudentManagementSystem/README.md

 # StudentManagementSystem
-We can do crud operation ,Adding Student marks, name, subject etc. Created Using SpringBoot
+We can do crud operation ,Adding Student marks, name, subject etc. Created Using SpringBoot and for the database part used Mysql.